sandreas/m4b-tool/README.md

 If your input files are tagged, these tags will be used to create the chapter metadata by its `title`.
 So if you tag your input files with valid chapter names as track `title`, this will result in a nice and clean `m4b`-file with valid chapter names.

 #### by length
 Another great feature since `m4b-tool` *v.0.4.0* is the `--max-chapter-length` parameter.
 Often the individual input files are too big which results in chapters with a very long duration.
-This can be annoying, if you want to jump at a certain point, since you have to rewind or fast-forward and hold the button for a long time, instead of just tipping previous or next a few times.
+This can be annoying, if you would like to jump to a certain point, since you have to rewind or fast-forward and hold the button for a long time, instead of just tipping previous or next a few times.
 To automatically add sub-chapters, you could provide:

 `--max-chapter-length=300,900`